bitwarden/help/_articles/importing/import-from-chrome.md

 3. Specify a location to save your export to, and select **comma-separated values** from the **Format:** field.
 4. Select **Save** to finish exporting from Chrome.

+{% callout success %}
+After you [import to Bitwarden](#import-to-bitwarden), make sure that you delete this exported file from your computer to ensure this information is secure in the event that your computer is compromised.
+{% endcallout %}

 ### From a Mobile Device

 Complete the following steps to export passwords from Chrome on your Mobile Device: